anishasilva/homework/elective/README.md

 Software and System Development concentration Electives
 =======================================================

-I picking only mobile, web and database development courses as electives.
+I selected only mobile, web and database development courses as electives.